Walking in Duluth

 Also in West Duluth, from the Lake Superior Zoo off Grand Avenue, the 1¼-mile Kingsbury Creek Trail winds along Kingsbury Creek.
 It's a spur of the Superior Hiking Trail.

 In the heart of East Duluth, off Skyline Parkway, the 2½-mile Chester Park Trail has two sections.
-One goes through the park, which includes a playground and two ski jumps, and one goes down Chester Creek.
+One goes through the park, which includes a playground and two ski jumps, and one goes down both sides of Chester Creek.

-The trail down the creek, which includes small waterfalls, a cliff-lined gorge and swimming holes, is very scenic and a favorite spot of locals.
+The trail down the west side of the creek, which includes small waterfalls, a cliff-lined gorge and swimming holes, is very scenic and a favorite spot of locals.

 From the end of the trail at East Fourth Street, it's five blocks along 14th Avenue to the Rose Garden and Lakewalk .